MostafaSolimanMO/100-days-of-code/r1-log.md

 ### R1D32
 Finished lesson tow that using database in android and started lesson three that ContentProvider in android, A lot of concepts and a lot of code but I'm proud of it.

+### R1D33
+Finished half of lesson three that ContentProvider in android, A lot of concepts there.